luke2533/coin_vue/README.md

 Additions:

-- Flash messages apear for users when signed in
+- Flash messages appear for users when signed in
 - Added portfolio.html
 - Added profile.html

+### 6.18 Nav-bar changes based on if user is signed in or not

+Additions:

+- Sign up button on nav bar
+- Sign out button on nav bar
+- Logged in users have access to profile, my portfolio and log out
+- Logged out users have access to log in and sign up on nav-bar

 ## 7.0 Deployment